jensjeflensje/minecraft_imagery/src/main/java/dev/jensderuiter/minecraft_imagery/skript/README.md

 This works the same way as the effect, BUT IT'S NOT ASYNC.
 Please be aware of this when using this expression, as it may freeze your server.

+`id of %map%`
+Used to get the id from a mapview.
+This is necessary because Skellett (recommended for writing maps) doesn't export this in any way.
+Use this id to create filled_map items.

 ## Data types
 **StoredImage** represents an image that is also stored in storage.